fogfish/gouldian/doc/user-guide.md

 It is important to understand the life-cycle behavior for development of a [High-Order Endpoints](#high-order-endpoints) and writing a [Unit Testing](#unit-testing) in your application.

-1. The library envelops each incoming request to `Input` type and applies it to the endpoint `service(input)`.
+1. The library envelops each incoming request to `Context` type and applies it to the endpoint `service(input)`.
 2. The resulting value of `error` (aka `Output`) type is matched against
 * `NoMatch` causes abort of current *product* `Endpoint`.
 The request is passed to succeeding *co-product* `Endpoint`.
 * `nil` continues evaluation of *product* `Endpoint` to succeeding item.